 If you haven't yet obtained a foam roller, I strongly urge you to

 consider its benefits.
-I recommend you use the most versatile type, the 36 x 6 inch round.
+I recommend you use the most versatile type, and the easiest to use, the 36 x 6 inch full round.

 Women often have modesty issues surrounding the breast/chest, if their culture teaches them to be embarrassed of their shape.
 Other women are uncomfortable with their flat chests in cultures that worship the female breast and will slump forward to hide their features.
 They lack self-love.
 Yet other women who are large-breasted may slump forward as a result of the physical weight of their breasts.